learn-co-curriculum/environment-mac-os-catalina-setup/README.md

   HTML - useful when we want to scrape websites.
 If you encounter any errors while installing it, [check out the Nokogiri support docs][nokogiri support] for Mac OSX.
+* Install Pry with `gem install pry`.
+You may have already used Pry during the Prework while using the in-browser IDE.
+Installing Pry here will make it available for projects in your local environment.
 * Install Ruby on Rails with `gem install rails` - [Rails][] is used for building out full web applications.
 We will learn much more about Rails soon.